Multitask Learning for Scalable and Dense Multilayer Bayesian Map Inference: Unified Segmentation Model for Multilayer Mapping via Multitask Learning

-To generate dense labels for the image at timestamp $k$, we first build a local elevation map using successive frames of point cloud data from timestamp $k$ to $k + l$ using the corresponding sensor poses, where $l$ is the time window length chosen based on data acquisition rate.
-Essentially, we build a local elevation map that aligns with the camera view at timestamp $k$.
-We then compute the traversability score at each cell of the map using \eqref{eq:traversability}.
-As a result, a 2D local traversability map with the same resolution and size as the input elevation map is obtained for timestamp $k$.
+To generate dense labels for an image at timestamp $t$, we first build a local elevation map using successive frames of point cloud data from timestamp $t$ to \mbox{$t + l$} and the corresponding sensor poses, where $l$ is the time window length chosen based on data acquisition rate.
+Essentially, we build a local elevation map that aligns with the camera view at timestamp~$t$.
+We then compute the traversability score of each cell using \eqref{eq:traversability}, and result in a 2D local traversability map at timestamp $t$ that has the same size and resolution as the input elevation map.